ccoutant/dwarf-locations/013-generalize-address-spaces.md

 ### Address spaces are not just swizzled pointers

-While some hardware's memory controllers may implement different address spaces by swizzling pointers, it cannot be assumed that this is a universal hardware design.
+While some target's memory controllers may implement different address spaces by what is sometimes called "swizzling pointers" (e.g., using otherwise unused bits of the address to encode the address spaces), it cannot be assumed that this is a universal hardware design.
 Different GPU designs could have a completely separate connection to a particular pool of memory and have a completely different numbering system to reference it.
 On the other hand, there is nothing in this design that precludes hardware from using swizzled pointers to implement address spaces.

 If address spaces were implemented by a consumer by swizzling pointers, then there would likely need to be reserved ranges of